jonathan-politzki/agentic-memory/supermemory_learnings.md

 We are now ready to pivot from testing to building.

 ---

+## Addendum: The Final Decisive Test

+Based on feedback from another user suggesting that `containerTags` were effective for data partitioning, we designed one final, definitive test to validate this claim: [`use_cases/tag_partitioning_test.py`](use_cases/tag_partitioning_test.py).

+This test created two unique organization tags and added a memory to each.
+It then performed a search for data while filtering for only **one** of those tags.

+### Result: Catastrophic Failure

+The test failed completely.
+The API call, despite being filtered for a specific `org:` tag, returned a flood of completely irrelevant data from the global memory pool and failed to retrieve the specific memory it was queried for.

+**This result definitively proves that `containerTags` do not provide reliable context isolation.** It validates our previous findings and allows us to conclude with maximum confidence that `supermemory` is not a suitable platform for our needs.

+The investigation phase is now closed.

+---
 *The original, more optimistic findings are archived below for historical reference.*

 ### Original Findings (Archived)